 The Oliver No. 3 is very similar to the model 2.
 The most distinguishable difference is the taller base.
 The model 3 also introduced left and right margin release keys.

 The Oliver No. 5 is the next traditional model after the Oliver No. 3.
 (The Oliver No. 4 is not the next traditional model because starting with the model 4, the even-numbered machines were manufactured for international markets.)
 The model 5 is noticeably different from previous models in shape and design.
 Numerous improvements were introduced throughout this model's life span, all of which are listed in the table below.
+Essentially, there are seven different iterations of the Oliver 5 if all improvements are taken into consideration.

 The Oliver No. 5 was the first model to offer a new typeface called Printype.
 It was designed to mimic actual book print.
 Machines with this typeface option have "The Printype Oliver - Pat.
 Nov.
 5, 1912" displayed on their paper tables.